• #1 NetSpot

 How to Perform a WiFi Site Survey Using NetSpot?

-Regardless of which of the two major modes of operation you select, you can always save all collected data as a CSV file.
+Regardless of which of the three major modes of operation you select, you can always save all collected data as a CSV file.
 Heatmaps can be saved as PNG files, and active visualization can be exported into the PDF file format.

 Survey mode NetSpot